waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Goldenrod Underground Blockade:** A Super Nerd blocks the path south at (5, 31).
 This path is story-locked.

 ## V. Puzzles & Hypotheses
 ### Ruins of Alph
 *   **Ho-Oh Puzzle:** A 16-piece puzzle on a 6x6 grid.
 Goal is to assemble Ho-Oh in the central 4x4 area.
-I must use the `puzzle_analyst` agent the next time I attempt this puzzle.
+I MUST use the `puzzle_analyst` agent the next time I attempt this puzzle.
-*   **Southern Area Inaccessibility:** The southern part of RuinsOfAlphOutside is not accessible from the northern part.
-The connecting path is likely through Union Cave.
+*   **Southern Area Inaccessibility:** The southern part of RuinsOfAlphOutside is not accessible from the northern part by land.
+It seems to be a 'trap' area, likely escapable with an item like an ESCAPE ROPE.

-    *   `WARP_CARPET_DOWN/LEFT/RIGHT`: Activated by pressing the corresponding direction while standing on the tile.

 ### Goldenrod Dept. Store Basement Puzzle
 *   **Mechanic:** A dynamic box-pushing maze where Black Belts move and create/remove walls based on the player's position.
 The goal is to clear a path to the ladder at (17, 2).

 ## VI.
 Lessons Learned & Process Improvement
-*   **Tool Maintenance:** My `pathfinder_v23` tool was critically flawed, causing navigation failures.
-I have now fixed it to account for ability-based travel like Surf and its PP requirements.
+*   **Tool Maintenance:** My `pathfinder_v23` tool was critically flawed.
+I have now fixed it to account for Surf availability and one-way ledges.
 It is essential to fix faulty tools immediately to prevent getting stuck.
-*   **Map Marker Consistency:** I must be more diligent about marking all significant events, especially defeated trainers, immediately after they occur.
+*   **Map Marker Consistency:** I must be more diligent about marking all significant events, especially defeated trainers and both sides of used warps, immediately after they occur.
 *   **Immediate Action:** I must act on new information immediately.
 Deferring tasks like marking warps or fixing tools is an invalid and inefficient strategy.
 *   **Hypothesis Testing:** When stuck, I must form multiple, alternative hypotheses and test them systematically to avoid confirmation bias.
 I will document these hypotheses in my notepad.